www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2023-07-12-make-project-deployable-as-a-single-jar.md

           to files via git repos.
 CURRENT
   * [ ] **CURRENT** Make personal website runnable again.
   * [ ] Make it taggable to use local file system, instead of the jar based file system.
-  * [ ] Test server by running as a fat jar.
+  * [x] Make it possible to run server a fat jar.
-* [ ] Make website deployable as a dynamic server.
+* [x] Make website deployable as a dynamic server.
-* [ ] Remove the need of private module for website deployment: https://github.com/www-splitcells-net/net.splitcells.network/issues/199
+* [x] Remove the need of private module for website deployment: https://github.com/www-splitcells-net/net.splitcells.network/issues/199
-* [ ] Create dedicated deployment project and clean up the dependencies of `net.splitcells.website.server`.